ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/09-Security/02-Introspection.md

 code workshops/crypto/backend/playground/example8a
 ```

-Hot Chocolate comes with a `Introspection Allowed` validation rule which determines if a request is allowed to execute introspection requests.
-In order to opt into this rule we need to head over to the `Program.cs` and chain into the GraphQL configuration `AddIntrospectionAllowedRule`.
+Hot Chocolate comes with an `Introspection Allowed` validation rule which determines if a request is allowed to execute introspection fields.
+We need to head over to the `Program.cs` and chain into the GraphQL configuration `AddIntrospectionAllowedRule` to opt into this rule.

 ```csharp
 builder.Services